NVIDIA/cutlass/examples/55_hopper_mixed_dtype_gemm/README.md

 ## High level overview
 This example shows how to perform GEMMs on Hopper when A and B have different types.
 This implementation always passes the type with fewer bits through the register file and upcasts to the type with the higher bit count.

-When relying on `KernelScheduleAuto`, the main loop supporting different A and B types will be selected whenever the bit count of A is not equal to the bit count of B. Users can manually select the mixed type main loop and explicitly choose the scheduling policy by specifying one of the following schedules to the `CollectiveBuilder`:  `KernelTmaWarpSpecializedMixedInput`, `KernelTmaWarpSpecializedPingpongMixedInput` or `KernelTmaWarpSpecializedCooperativeMixedInput`.
+When relying on `KernelScheduleAuto`, the main loop supporting different A and B types will be selected whenever the bit count of A is not equal to the bit count of B. Users can manually select the mixed type main loop and explicitly choose the scheduling policy by specifying one of the following schedules to the `CollectiveBuilder`:  `KernelTmaWarpSpecialized`, `KernelTmaWarpSpecializedPingpong` or `KernelTmaWarpSpecializedCooperative`.

 This first version only supports mixed type GEMMs using TMA.